jpmcglone/JPToggle/README.md

 JPToggleManager *toggleManager = [JPToggleManager new];
 JPToggleManager *toggleManager = [JPToggleManager sharedManager];
 ```
+I suggest using the sharedManager.

-Then set the supported contexts.
+Next, set the supported contexts.
 These are unique keys for your app.
-The order matters.
+The order of these keys matters.
 The first context has highest priority, the last has least.
 ```
 [JPToggleManager sharedManager].contexts = [NSMutableArray new];